 - Support and co-facilitate workshops.

-- Share responsibility for the daily operations of Young Bears Lodge, including meal planning and preparation, maintaining timely, accurate logs, case files, and reports
+- Share responsibility for the daily operations of Young Bears Lodge, including meal planning and preparation, and maintaining timely, accurate logs, case files, and reports.

 Qualifications and Conditions: